radixdlt/radix-engine-toolkit-go/README.md

 ```

 ### MacOS instructions
-Unpack library and put it in project directory.
+Unpack the library and put it in the project directory.

-Build project specyfing library to use and path to it:
+Build project specifying library to use and path to it:
 ```
 CGO_LDFLAGS="-L<path to directory with library> -lradix_engine_toolkit_uniffi" go build
 ```